-Inclusive Education 0.5 unit
+Inclusive Education

 This course explores issues of race, ethnicity, gender, class, sexuality, and ability in schooling, as well as in the broader context of education.
 Its focus will be the construction of a curriculum and a pedagogy to meet the diverse needs of students.